iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Breaking API Changes

+The `@alpha` API's for HideIsolateEmphasizeActionHandler now require two additional abstract functions, processClearOverrideCategories and processClearOverrideModels to be implemented.

 ### Electron Initialization

 The `@beta` API's for desktop applications to use Electron via the `@bentley/electron-manager` package have been simplified substantially.
 Existing code will need to be adjusted to work with this version.
 The class `ElectronManager` has been removed, and it is now replaced with the classes `ElectronBackend` and `ElectronFrontend`.